Theodo-UK/OmniLog/sdk-python/README.md

 ### Editing the prices

+The price of each model will sometimes be updated when we publish a new version of the package to take into account the new pricing used by OpenAI.
+However, you can also edit the prices yourself to reflect the exact prices that you are paying.

-Once you have called the listener function once, a pricing file will be created in your local storage.
+Once you have called the pricing function once (directly or via the listener function), a pricing file will be created in your local storage.
 You can edit it to change the pricing of the different models.
 Each operating system has a different path for the local storage:

 if you are running on macOS, you should use:
 `~/Library/Application Support/omnilogger`